MicheleTobias/workshop-stac/STAC_Workshop.md

 1. Search the STAC catalog (using the API) to see what's available

-1. Decide which imaged you want
+1. Decide which images you want

 1. Retrieve the data you want to work with